 - Usually, calling your Care Team is the first step.
 If there is anything else you need to do, your Care Team will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - All complaints are investigated by VNS Health EasyCare in order to understand and correct the problems that you identify. - We must notify you of our decision about your grievance as quickly as required based on your health status, but no later than 30 days after receiving your complaint. - If you are making a complaint because we denied your request for a fast coverage decision or a fast appeal, we will automatically give you a fast complaint.
-If you have a fast complaint, it means we will give you an answer within 24 hours. - We may extend the timeframe by up to 14 calendar days if you request the extension or if we justify a need for additional information and the delay is in your best interest.
-If we must extend the deadline, we will notify you of this in writing.
+If you put your complaint in writing, we will respond to your complaint in writing. - All complaints are investigated by VNS Health EasyCare Plus in order to understand and correct the problems that you identify. - We must notify you of our decision about your grievance as quickly as required based on your health status, but no later than 30 days after receiving your complaint. - We may extend the timeframe by up to 14 days if you request the extension or if we justify a need for additional information and the delay is in your best interest.
+If we must extend the deadline, we will notify you of this in writing. - o If we deny your grievance in whole or in part, our written decision will explain why we denied it and will tell you about any dispute resolution options you may have.

 Whether you call or write, you should contact your Care Team right away.